- Perinatal Program Home

 Tackling Infant Mortality

 ADPH is taking strides to decrease infant mortality throughout the state.
-In 2018, the State of Alabama Infant Mortality Reduction Plan was adopted and funding provided for pilot projects in three counties – Macon, Montgomery, and Russell.
+In 2018, the State of Alabama Infant Mortality Reduction Plan was adopted, and funding was provided for pilot projects in three counties – Macon, Montgomery, and Russell.
 Agencies involved in the initiative include:

 - Alabama Department of Early Childhood Education